terrytangyuan/dotfiles/misc/vim/README.md

-My personal Vim configurations and some plugins.
+My personal Vim configurations and some plugins, inspired by [eddie-vim](https://github.com/kaochenlong/eddie-vim).

 I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.